 - Borochin, Paul (2014).
 When Does a Merger Create Value?
 Using Option Prices to Elicit Market Beliefs.
 Financial Management 43.

 Recent Working Papers

 - Borochin, Paul, and John Knopf, Do Managers Seek Control and Entrenchment?
 Semifinalist for the Best Paper Award in Corporate Finance, Financial Management Association 2016.
 Under review at Journal of Corporate Finance.

 Abstract: At the IPO date, thrifts have a uniquely diffuse ownership structure and regulatory environment.
 This allows us to perform a natural experiment to test whether managers seek to entrench themselves.
 We find strong evidence that managers seek the level of ownership commonly associated with entrenchment (20% to 30%).
 Also, managers exploit the regulatory environment, by increasing ownership during the five years of takeover protection.
 This suggests that takeover fears are a strong driver of insider ownership.
 Finally, we find that managers issue less equity, make shares less liquid and maintain higher debt ratios to support their pursuit of entrenchment.

-Abstract: The standard deviations of the implied volatility levels, implied volatility innovations, and the volatility premium from put options have significant predictive power for underlying returns.
-The return predictability is not explained by that previously documented for the levels of these three variables, or size, book-to-market, stock and option liquidity, and common risk factor models.
-We find support for interpreting the standard deviation of the three variables as a forward-looking proxy of heterogeneous beliefs.
-The negative relationship between our three measures and future underlying returns is consistent with the Miller (1977) theoretical result that divergence of investor opinions leads to lower expected returns.
+Abstract: High standard deviations of the volatility premium, implied volatility innovations, of the volatility term structure spread predict low underlying returns.
+This return predictability is not explained by the levels of these three variables, volatility of volatility, or other known firm characteristics, or by risk factor models.
+We find support for interpreting the standard deviations of these option-based measures as forward-looking proxies of heterogeneous beliefs.
+The negative relationship between our three measures and future underlying returns is consistent with the Miller (1977) result that divergence of investor opinions leads to lower expected returns.